04 March 2020

 Jean Hervé

 French postcard by J.R.P.R., Paris, no. 811.
 Photo: G.L.
 Manuel Frères.
 Jean Hervé de la Comédie Française.
 In 1925 Hervé became sociétaire at the Comédie Française, so the card may have been from before 1925, after which the handwritten word Sociétaire was added.
-Card signed by the artist.
+The card is signed by the artist.

 Jean Hervé